Elmar Ledergerber

-Elmar Ledergerber (born April 4, 1944 in Engelberg) is a former Mayor of Zurich.
+Elmar Ledergerber (born April 4, 1944 in Engelberg) is a former Mayor of Zurich, a position he held from 2002 until his resignation in 2009.
 He is a member of the Social Democratic Party of Switzerland and was once named one of the most outstanding mayors of the year by a London think-tank.
 However he has also been criticized for not seeing through projects.
-He is currently active in promoting tourism to Zurich.
+He was president of Zurich Tourism from 2009 until resigning in 2015.

 Ledergerber holds a doctoral degree in economics from the University of St. Gallen.